runekaito/Discord-BDSX/README.md

 The aforementioned, those who have an OP role ID can, by default, in Discord, execute commands by sending
 You can execute the command by sending ".eval execute command".
 > **Warning**
 Please specify the role carefully, as ".eval stop" etc. can also be executed without throwing an error, and is a very dangerous privilege.

+- .userinfo
+If you have an OP role ID, as mentioned above, you can retrieve information (XUID and device type) about players who have logged in in the past by sending ".userinfo username" by default in Discord.
+In addition, for privacy reasons, for IP addresses, we will use . /database/userinfo.json directly.

 - .list
 Even unauthorized persons can, by default, obtain a list of persons currently logged in to the server by executing ".list".

 - .ping
 Verify if the server is online.